rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  And then sure enough, in the subsequent weeks afterwards,
 *  not only was that person day after day
 *  doing the diligent therapy practice of rehearsing the memory
-*  whilst the piano tone was playing,
+*  whilst the piano tone was playing, but then at night,
-*  but then at night, they would wait until they went
+*  they would wait until they went into REM sleep,
-*  into REM sleep, which is the state we think
-*  the emotional therapy begins,
+*  which is the state we think the emotional therapy begins,
 *  and they would start to replay that same piano chord
 *  over and over again.
 *  And sure enough, those people who had image
 *  rehearsal therapy standard, they improved by about 60%
 *  in their nightmare frequency reduction.
-*  Those people who did that,
-*  plus the memory reactivation at night,
+*  Those people who did that, plus the memory reactivation
-*  it drove it from 66% all the way up to 92%.
+*  at night, it drove it from 66% all the way up to 92%.
-*  So now modern day neuroscience with its techniques
+*  So now modern day neuroscience, with its techniques,
 *  is starting to overlap with classical clinical psychology,
 *  and we're developing these next forefront of methods
 *  that really harness and fine tune the brain's ability